AA Slogans: 10 Sayings That Support Your Recovery Journey

 25. “Try not to become a man of success, but rather try to become a man of value.”Albert Einstein

-Mental health quote for men featuring the words of Sigmund Freud: “Out of your vulnerabilities will come your strength.”
-The illustration shows a kneeling man crying with his face in his hands, while a second version of himself stands behind him flexing his muscles, symbolizing inner strength emerging from emotional struggle.
+Mental health quote for men featuring the words of Sigmund Freud, out of your vulnerabilities will come your strength.
+The illustration shows a kneeling man crying with his face in his hands.
+At the same time, a second version of himself stands behind him, flexing his muscles, symbolizing inner strength emerging from emotional struggle.
 Blue tones emphasize resilience and healing.

 Men’s Mental Health Treatment